 - Relevant experience in developing software—its methodologies and the whole software development life cycle

-- Knowledge of software development frameworks, like Angular, Django, jQuery, ASP.NET, Laravel, among others
+- Knowledge of software development frameworks like Angular, Django, jQuery, ASP.NET, and Laravel, among others

 - Proficient in programming languages required by the company (e.g., Python, C++, and Java)